 Natural Inclinations, at the Ukrainian Institute of Modern Art in Chicago's Ukrainian Village, is that show.
 Featuring the various social media feeds and social media-influenced practices of eight different artists—whose studio works range from photography to ceramics, and sculptures to installations—Natural Inclinations offers a chance to see a different side of the artists on display.

 Photographer and curator Oscar Arriola chronicles Chicago's graffiti and street art scenes.
-His collection of photos and artworks—including pieces by Edie Fake, a prismatic newspaper box covered in graffiti, and a Chicago Police Department barrier turned into a bench by the artist William FitzPatrick—sprawl across the UIMA's back wall like the city's Designated Community Area Map, a vibe further enforced by the list of works, titled La Ciudad.
+His collection of photos and artworks—including a prismatic newspaper box covered in graffiti by Edie Fake and a Chicago Police Department barrier turned into a bench by the artist FitzPatrick—sprawl across the UIMA's back wall like the city's Designated Community Area Map, a vibe further enforced by the list of works, titled La Ciudad.

 For Arriola, social media is a powerful way for young photographers to hone their craft and disseminate their work, especially for those who may not be able to afford or have the name recognition to earn wider means of promotion.
 "I love helping artists promote their shows," Arriola says.
 "So I'll use it for that."
 This is an ersatz variation on his usual practice; an instant platform for art he loves, as opposed to the more lengthy process of putting on his own shows or shooting for magazines.